Proving with Computer Assistance 2IMF15

 proposition logic Coq exercises

-of the lecture.
+of the lecture, or if you prefer in html.
 Complete this at home and send it to the teacher

 by mail by February 28.